KDAB/hotspot/README.md

 ### Embedded Systems

-If you are recording on an embedded system, you will want to analyze the data on your development machine with hotspot.
+If you are recording on an embedded system, you will want to analyze the data on your development machine with Hotspot.
 To do so, make sure your sysroot contains the debug information required for unwinding (see below).
 Then record the data on your embedded
 system: